GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

         - `<PATH_TO_COORDINATOR_TERRAFORM_DIRECTORY>` is the path to the Terraform directory where you stored the Terraform descriptors to provision the cloud environment for the coordinator.
-        - `<PATH_TO_WORKER_1_TERRAFORM_DIRECTORY>` is the path to the Terraform directory where you stored the Terraform descriptors to provision the cloud environment for the first worker.
-        - `<PATH_TO_WORKER_2_TERRAFORM_DIRECTORY>` is the path to the Terraform directory where you stored the Terraform descriptors to provision the cloud environment for the second worker.
         - `<WORKER_1_SERVICE_IP_ADDRESS>` is the IP address of the load balancer that exposes the first worker workloads.
         - `<WORKER_2_SERVICE_IP_ADDRESS>` is the IP address of the load balancer